haiku/website/content/guides/virtualizing/xen.md

 #### Fedora

-If you're using Fedora, the commands you will need to run the following commands:
+If you're using Fedora, you will need to run the following commands:

 ```sh
 yum update
 yum install xen virt-manager
 ```

-Also, make sure to enable the `libvirtd` daemon, which is not enabled by default.
+Don't forget to enable the `libvirtd` daemon, which is not enabled by default:

 ```sh
 sudo systemctl enable --now libvirtd
 ```

 To boot into Xen on Fedora's boot menu, choose `Fedora, with Xen hypervisor`.
-Consulting the [Xen wiki](https://wiki.xen.org/wiki/Fedora_Host_Installation) is generally a good idea.
+Consulting the [Xen wiki's article on Fedora](https://wiki.xen.org/wiki/Fedora_Host_Installation) is generally a good idea.

 ### Installing and running Haiku from an Anyboot image <a name="part_iso"></a>